 Summary of the Chase IHG® Premier Credit Card

-Plus, the signup bonus of 140k points and the ability to earn 25x points per stay make it easy to earn more reward nights.
+Plus, the signup bonus of 140k points and the ability to earn up to 25x points per stay make it easy to earn more reward nights.

 The One Credit Card That I Regret Canceling: My Chase IHG Premier Credit Card

 There’s one credit card I had to cancel that still haunts me today – the IHG® Rewards Club Premier Credit Card.
 In general, I don’t like canceling credit cards, but prefer to downgrade them to a no annual fee credit card or receive retention to keep them open.

 But when I do cancel a card, I will move over my existing credit limit to another card (if possible) so that my credit utilization stays the same.
 That way, I keep my existing credit as a bargaining chip during the reconsideration process if I need it.
 Also, canceling a credit card won’t hurt your average age of account as long as it’s not your oldest card.

 A canceled credit card will stay on your credit report for 10 years.